yifanyin/quartz/content/notes/SEAS.md

 ---
-title: "Sequences of Earthquakes and Aseismic Slip"
+title: Sequences of Earthquakes and Aseismic Slip
-date: "2022-04-24"
+date: 2022-04-24
 tags:
   - research
   - simulation
   - SCEC
+  - earthquake/cycles
 ---

 - The [[SCEC]] **S**equences of **E**arthquakes and **A**seismic **S**lip community benchmark